anproulx/school/content/en/project/abide-fmri/index.md

 8. Run the code!

 ## Conclusion and acknowledgement
-A special thank you to all the 2020 BrainHack School organizers for making this event an amazing and eye opening learning experience!
+A special thank you to all the 2020 BrainHack School organizers for making this event an amazing learning experience!

  - Pierre Bellec (Mentor)
  - Désirée Lussier-Lévesque (Mentor)